lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

 ## Comparison to Previous Work

 In the past, a [Mel Spectrogram](../../permanent/mel-spectrogram.md) has been commonly used as the intermediary representation for TTS, relying on a Vocoder (like [HiFi-GAN](https://arxiv.org/abs/2010.05646)) to the decoder.
-This problem is typically formulated as continuous signal regression.
 There have also been some successful end-to-end TTS approaches.
-However, all these architectures need high-quality, clean audio to train on.
-And they don't tend to benefit from training on data scraped from the internet.
+However, all these problems are typically formulated as continuous signal regression problems, which so far have needed high-quality, clean audio to train on - not data scraped from the internet.
 Without the larger datasets, reliable zero-shot TTS on unseen speakers is very difficult.

-Past TTS papers have trained on much smaller datasets with only hundreds of hours of single speakers.
-VALL-E's dataset is noisy and has more inaccurate transcriptions but more diverse speakers and intonations.

-The capacity for in-context learning enjoyed by GPT is now available for speech synthesis.
+The capacity for *in-context* learning enjoyed by GPT is a powerful capability and is now available for speech synthesis.

 Table 1 summarises the difference between VALL-E and previous TTS systems.